hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

  - .rubocop.yml: Configuration file for Rubocop linter.
  - Gemfile: Contains information about required gems and versions.
 Example Execution:
-You have a file named rice_cooker.rb containing the provided Ruby code.
+You have a file named ruby.rb containing the provided Ruby code.
 To run the program:

 Run the Program:

 bash:

-ruby rice_cooker.rb
+ruby ruby.rb
 This will start the interactive rice cooker program in your terminal.